 As per the Collaborative Research Agreement, JST will pay the institution implementing the project for all R&D budget (direct costs) and indirect costs (in principle, 30% of direct costs).
-This will be paid as consigned research funds.
+This will be paid as consigned research funds to the institution.